TwitterpinterestFacebook

 1969 Sept.
 21: Soviet Ukrainian astronomers Klim Churyumov and Svetlana Gerasimenko take first photo of Comet 67P, which would become a target for the European Rosetta mission in the 21st century.

-1974: The U.S. Mariner-10 probe transmits the first image of Mercury.
+1974: The U.S. Mariner-10 probe transmits the first close-up image of Mercury.

 1976: A pair of NASA's Viking probes lands on Mars.